'Unfounded' Bullying Accusations Sidelined Head Of Grand Canyon For 5 Months

 In an October 2018 email to employees obtained by E&E News, Acting Regional Director Kate Hammond said Lehnertz was reassigned "to protect the integrity of the OIG's investigation into these allegations."

-Jon Jarvis, former director of the National Park Service during the Obama administration, said removing a park superintendent like this is rare and he believes, in this case, the agency overreacted.
+Jon Jarvis, director of the National Park Service during the Obama administration, said that removing a park superintendent like this is rare and that he believes, in this case, the agency overreacted.
 He hired Lehnertz for the job running Grand Canyon in 2016.

 "I know Chris very well," he said.
 "She volunteered to go to Grand Canyon to take on the issues there with sexual harassment.
 So I would've thought this seemed a little odd to me that a subordinate was claiming harassment by Chris Lehnertz.
 I would've wanted to better understand the situation before I tried to move her out of her job."